Find Affordable College Courses

 The average tuition and fees for an in-state undergraduate at GWU are $57,984 a year.

 Catholic University of America landed the #6 spot in the 2023 rankings for the best value bachelor’s degree psychology programs.
-Located in the large city of Washington, CUA is a private not-for-profit college with a medium-sized student population.
+Located in the large city of Washington, CUA is a private not-for-profit school with a medium-sized student population.

 Read full report on Psychology at Catholic University of America